DevCordeiro/NordboRobotics/README.md

 ## Documentation

 The project includes comprehensive documentation that provides information on available commands, parameters, and how to get started.
-Refer to the documentation file for detailed instructions.
+Refer to the User_Manual file for detailed instructions.